Bachelor of Science in Accounting

 Students may focus in one of six career areas and work toward a Certified Public Accountant (CPA) certification.
 The Professional Program in Accounting offers top students a path to earning a BS or MS in Accounting while having access to special classes, internships and prepare for CPA exams upon completion of the Texas State Board of Public Accountancy’s educational requirements (150 semester credit hours).

-The program also provides students with the opportunity to participate in several prestigious case competitions such as:
+As an accounting major, students have the opportunity to participate in several prestigious case competitions such as:

 - AICPA This Way to CPA Case Competition